product-jam-2025/course/README.md

 ### Slides

-All slides from the lessons will be uploaded [available here](https://docs.google.com/presentation/d/1j6IOOPr7oZ_GHTBKe0tqeDygZihZNUB8D4SXXOksUOo/edit?usp=sharing).
+All slides from the lessons will be
+[available here](https://docs.google.com/presentation/d/1j6IOOPr7oZ_GHTBKe0tqeDygZihZNUB8D4SXXOksUOo/edit?usp=sharing).

 ### Bootcamp

 If you have no prior experience in HTML, CSS, or JavaScript, or, you want to refresh your knowledge, then it is recommended you take the following free courses at Codecademy, in the suggested order below.
-You will not be graded on your work for these courses on Codecademy.

 1. [HTML & CSS | Code with Mosh](https://www.youtube.com/playlist?list=PLaSptwZwRsIzSioCK1Cp78S_lp_yZUTbX)
 2. [JavaScript | Code with Mosh](https://www.youtube.com/watch?v=W6NZfCO5SIk)